Soka Gakkai International

 But humanity’s common curse is an inability to fully believe in or appreciate the value of our own lives and those of others.
 And even if we do accept this in theory, to act on it on a day-to-day basis is extremely difficult.
 When faced with a bitter interpersonal conflict we may still experience poisonous thoughts of jealousy and hatred, and wish to harm another person or wish that they could somehow be “got out of the way.”

-related article Good and Evil The Buddhist understanding is that good and evil are innate, inseparable aspects of life.
-This view makes it impossible to label a particular individual or group as "good" or "evil."
+related article Courage What may to one person seem a simple problem may be experienced by another as overwhelming and insurmountable.
+But the process of summoning up the courage required to take action is always the same regardless of how seemingly big or small the challenge.
 The UNESCO Constitution states that “since wars begin in the minds of men, it is in the minds of men that the defenses of peace must be constructed.”
 Likewise, Buddhism stresses that only an inner transformation of our lives, from the deepest level, can make our compassion stronger than our egotistical desire to win over or use others.
 It offers us teachings and tools which enable us to effect this kind of core transformation.

 Buddhism views life as a struggle between the forces of good and evil.
 Good is defined as the creative, compassionate nature inherent in people, the desire to be happy oneself and aid others in their quest for happiness.
 Evil is defined as that which divides and breaks down our sense of connection, propelling us into a fear-driven competition to use and dominate others before they can do this to us.